eclipse-iofog/iofog.org/content/docs/2/reference-iofogctl/reference-kinds.md

 ## Agent

-We can expand Remote Control Plane by deploying new Agent.
-They communicate with Controllers to allow your edge nodes to host Microservices.
+We can expand any Control Plane by deploying new Agents.
+They communicate with Controllers and manages your edge nodes to host Microservices.

 ```yaml
 apiVersion: iofog.org/v2